ThomG1/MSP-1-Second-Test/README.md

   - This section will allow the user to see exactly how the label operates on a day to day basis, it gives concise summaries of the latest releases, events and news.
   - The busy schedule of releases, events and news will be regularly updated, this will encourage the user to regularly return to the site and serves to demonstrate the impressive and involved work rate of the label and artists.

+  - __Releases Section__

+  - This section will provider the user with a sample of some of the artwork from the latest Replica Recordings releases.
+The aim is to give a visual representation of the primary content the label puts out.

 ![Meetup Times](https://github.com/lucyrush/readme-template/blob/master/media/love_running_times.png)

 - __The Footer__